-At June 30, 2019, investments were comingled with the City of Newport investments.
-100% of total City of Newport investments were in the State Treasurer's Investment Pool.
+At June 30, 2020, investments were comingled with the City of Newport investments.
+The City's investments attributable to the Agency were all held in the State Treasurer's Investment Pool.
 State statutes do not limit the percentage of investments in this instrument.